 Apple is about to unveil its long-awaited AR/VR headset at this year's WWDC.
-Shortly before the event, developer Steve Troughton-Smith managed to discover clues about the name of the operating system for the headset.
-App Store Connect identified a rejected app as "xrOS binary," although the developer never mentioned the name.
+Shortly before the event, developer Steve Troughton-Smith managed to uncover clues to the name of the headset's operating system.
+App Store Connect identified a rejected app as "xrOS binary," even though the developer never mentioned the name.
 This suggests that "xrOS" will be the official name for the headset's operating system.

-The search for information about Apple's upcoming headset has kept the rumor mill spinning in recent months.
-With the name "xrOS," a concrete reference to the headset's operating system now seems to be emerging.
-While Apple has registered other trademarks, everything indicates that "xrOS" takes precedence.
+The search for information about Apple's upcoming headset has kept the rumor mill churning in recent months.
+With the name "xrOS," a concrete reference to the headset's operating system now appears to be emerging.
+While Apple has registered other trademarks, everything points to "xrOS" taking precedence.
 With the upcoming WWDC keynote, we are close to the official unveiling of the headset and a first look at the accompanying software.
 Steve Troughton-Smith, a developer who has analyzed some of Apple's open source code, made an exciting discoveryHe tried to submit an app for the AR/VR headset via App Store Connect, but received a rejection with an error message pointing to an xrOS binary.

 xrOS: Speculations about the operating system of the Apple AR/VR headset

-It is interesting to note that Troughton-Smith never mentioned the name "xrOS".
-This corroborates reports from Bloomberg's Mark Gurman, who had previously reported on "xrOS" as the likely name for the headset's operating system.
-It seems that Apple has already made preparations ahead of the headset launch.
-Apple is believed to be behind some shell companies that have filed trademarks for various names such as xrProOS, realityproOS and realOS.
-Nevertheless, "xrOS" is increasingly seen as the official name for the headset's operating system.
-The unveiling is expected for the WWDC keynote on June 5, where iOS 17, iPadOS 17, macOS 14, watchOS 10 and tvOS 17 are also expected to be unveiled.
-In addition to the software, Apple will most likely also present the headset itself and provide a first look at the hardware.
+It's interesting to note that Troughton-Smith never mentioned the name "xrOS."
+This corroborates reports from Bloomberg's Mark Gurman, who had previously reported "xrOS" as the likely name for the headset's operating system.
+It appears that Apple has already made preparations ahead of the headset's launch.
+Apple is suspected of being behind several shell companies that have filed trademarks for various names such as xrProOS, realityproOS, and realOS.
+Nevertheless, "xrOS" is increasingly viewed as the official name for the headset's operating system.
+The unveiling is expected at the WWDC keynote on June 5, where iOS 17, iPadOS 17, macOS 14, watchOS 10, and tvOS 17 are also expected to be unveiled.
+In addition to the software, Apple will most likely also showcase the headset itself and offer a first look at the hardware.
 (Photo by peshkov / Bigstockphoto)